11bender/alumni-scraping/README.md

 # Scraping Alumni Data using a bot 🤖
-Download the CSV you want, or scrape your own data.
+If you are an ensiast you can ask me for the CSV files, or scrape your own data.

 ## Thank you to: